uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

   * If a `LineString` feature is selected, clicking will add the clicked position to it.

+  * If multiple features are selected, the user will be prevented from drawing

 * `drawPolygon`: user can draw a new `Polygon` feature by clicking positions to add then closing the polygon.

   * If no feature is selected, clicking will create a new feature `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndex`).